Safecast/bitstore.js/Optional/README.md

 ##What's this?

-A pre-minified combo of zlib.js and png.js.  png.js has been modded especially to work in a background Web Worker thread.  (the default will not)
+A pre-minified combo of zlib.js and png.js.  png.js has been modded especially to work in a background Web Worker thread.  (the standard png.js release will not)

 These files are originally from: http://github.com/devongovett/png.js/